rtgill82/nsis-printer/README.rst

 * ``unzip`` (Cygwin package; optional; for unpacking distribution)
 * ``zip`` (Cygwin package; optional; for creating distribution packages (``make dist``))

-Currently a patched version of Mingw-w64 5.0.4 is required for building.
-The required patch has been included in the source distribution.
+The ``mingw64-i686-runtime`` package should be at least version 6.0.0.
+This is the version included in recent releases of Cygwin.

 Cygwin Build Instructions
 -------------------------